MerwinRoy/LearningManangementSystem/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-Technologies Used
+# Technologies Used

-HTML
+  *HTML
-JavaScript (ES6)
+  *JavaScript (ES6)
-Developed using ReactJS, react-bootstrap
-NodeJS , Express, CORS
+  *Developed using ReactJS
+  *react-bootstrap
+  *NodeJS
+  *Express
+  *CORS
-Mongoose  to interact with MongoDB Database Authentication using JWT
+  *Mongoose (to interact with MongoDB Database) *Authentication using JWT
-Used HTTP REST API for CRUD operation
+  *Used HTTP REST API for CRUD operation
-Used Fetch API to fetch and update data on client side
+  *Used Fetch API to fetch and update data on client side